mkaszubowski/reefpoints/source/posts/2016-05-13-patterns-from-composable-helpers.md

 ## Putting it all together to create the map-by helper

-Now that we know how to build an helper that can recompute when a property that we only know of at runtime changes, it is very simple to create other similar helpers upon this pattern.
-I'll leave you with the `map-by` helper, which doesn't look that different from the `get` helper i've shown you.
+Now that we know how to build a helper that can recompute when a property that we only know of at runtime changes, it is very simple to create other similar helpers upon this pattern.
+I'll leave you with the `map-by` helper, which doesn't look that different from the `get` helper I've shown you.

 ```js
 import Ember from 'ember';